smorrrs/Desperados-III-Resources/level_guide.md

 ## Casa DeVitt
 DeVitt is immune to cutscene progression and will always begin in the same location.
-DeVitt must be tied up to end the level.
+DeVitt must be alive and tied up to end the level.

 ## Devil's Canyon Chapter III